-Apart from the gyro compass seagoing ships have to be equipped with a second heading source, the magnetic compass.
-Furthermore the magnetic compass works more and more as back-up to drive the autopilot.
 Magnetic compasses have to be installed in a sufficient distance to any magnetic iron as well as to the different navigational instruments.
 Therefore the preferred location is the compass bridge.
 To read the heading at the helmsman's position inside the wheelhouse one makes use of a reflection arrangement.
 This is an optical arrangement consisting of magnification lenses and mirrors.
-According to SOLAS regulations the remote reading has to be independent of electrical means.
+According to SOLAS regulations the remote reading has to be independent of electrical means (beside power supply for compass light).

-The magnetic compass is found within the compass binnacle.
-It is easy to remove and to replace with another one.
+The magnetic compass is found within the compass column.
+It is easy to remove and to replace by another one.
+A new compass adjustment is not necessary in case the same type of compass will replace the original.
 Spare magnetic compasses are obligatory according to SOLAS.